 Vernazza

-When you reach Vernazza, spend some time exploring the town, wandering through Vernazza’s maze-like streets to take in all of the colorful houses and views.
+When you reach Vernazza, spend some time wandering through Vernazza’s maze-like streets to take in all of the colorful houses and views.

 Vernazza to Corniglia